Genealogies of Data Journalism

 In this chapter I want to argue that a better attention to history can actually improve the day-to-day workings of data journalism.
 By understanding that their processes and practices have a history, data journalists can open their minds to the fact that things in the present could be done differently because they might have once been otherwise.
 In particular, data journalists might think harder about how to creatively represent uncertainty in their empirical work.
-They might consider techniques through which to draw in readers of different political sensibilities and persuasion that go beyond simple stating factual evidence.
-They might, in short, open themselves up to what Science and Technology Studies scholars and historians Catherine D’Ignazio and Lauren Klein have called a form of “feminist data visualization,” one that rethinks binaries, embraces pluralism, examines power and considers context (D’Ignazio and Klein 2018; see also D’Ignazio’s chapter in this book).
-To accomplish these changes, data journalism more than most forms of journalistic practice) should indeed inculcate this strong historical sensibility due to the very nature of its own power and self-assurance.
-No form of history is better equipped to lead to self-reflexivity, I would argue, than the genealogical approach to conceptual development pioneered by Michel Foucault, and embraced by some historians of science and scholars in science and technology studies.
+They might consider techniques through which to draw in readers of different political sensibilities and persuasions that go beyond simply stating factual evidence.
+They might, in short, open themselves up to what science and technology studies scholars and historians Catherine D’Ignazio and Lauren Klein have called a form of “feminist data visualization,” one that rethinks binaries, embraces pluralism, examines power and considers context (D’Ignazio & Klein, 2020; see also D’Ignazio’s chapter in this book).
+To accomplish these changes, data journalism, more than most forms of journalistic practice, should indeed inculcate this strong historical sensibility due to the very nature of its own power and self-assurance.
+No form of history is better equipped to lead to self-reflexivity, I would argue, than the genealogical approach to conceptual development pioneered by Michel Foucault and embraced by some historians of science and scholars in science and technology studies.

-“Genealogy,” as defined by Foucault and who himself draws on the earlier work of Nietzsche, is a unique approach to studying the evolution of institutions and concepts over time and one that might be distinguished from history as such.
+“Genealogy,” as defined by Foucault, who himself draws on the earlier work of Nietzsche, is a unique approach to studying the evolution of institutions and concepts over time and one that might be distinguished from history as such.
 Genealogical analysis does not look for a single, unbroken origin of practices or ideas in the past, nor does it try to understand how concepts developed in an unbroken and evolutionary line from yesterday to today.
-Rather, it focuses more on discontinuity and unexpected changes than it does on the presence of the past in the present.
-As Nietzsche noted, in a passage from the Genealogy of Morals quoted by Michel Foucault:
+Rather, it focuses more on discontinuity and unexpected changesthan it does on the presence of the past in the present.
+As Nietzsche noted, in a passage from the Genealogy of Morals quoted by Foucault:

-I have attempted to write such a genealogical account in my book, Apostles of Certainty: Data Journalism and the Politics of Doubt.
-In the pages that follow, I want to summarize some of the main findings of the book, and discuss ways that its lessons might be helpful for the present day.
-I want to conclude by arguing that journalism, particularly of the datafied kind, could and should do a better job demonstrating what it does not know, and that these gestures towards uncertainty would honor data journalism’s origins in the critique of illegitimate power rather than the reification if it.
+I have attempted to write such a genealogical account in my book, Apostles of Certainty: Data Journalism and the Politics of Doubt (Anderson, 2018).
+In the pages that follow, I want to summarize some of the main findings of the book and discuss ways that its lessons might be helpful for the present day.
+I want to conclude by arguing that journalism, particularly of the datafied kind, could and should do a better job demonstrating what it does not know, and that these gestures towards uncertainty would honour data journalism’s origins in the critique of illegitimate power rather than the reification if it.